nthusi/nthusi/README.md

 Talking about my hobbies and interests could fill up this entire page, but I'll do it anyway.
 I'm constantly curious, and seeking novelty.
 But coding, reading, gaming 🎮, golfing :	🏌️‍♂️, hiking mountains 🏕️, long distance running 🏃, photography 📷, and overlanding 🛣️ in my home country  🇰🇪 and continent 🌍 will probably be in my epitaph.
 I'm simply a nerd 🤓 + nature + earth guy with a dose of astronomy 🌌.

 Check out my portfolio on VSCO [https://vsco.co/mnthusi/gallery], and on my personal website [https://nthusi.github.io/elements/] if you're interested in viewing, and acquiring authentic African art.
-I'm not Basquiat, but I'm a starving artist 🎨.
+I'm not Basquiat, but I'm a starving artist 🎨, and curate elegant pieces.

 I'm sure you're probably wondering when I'll get to the point, and end my soliloquy -- I get that a lot.
 But patience is a virtue my friend.